afsc-assessments/flatfish/assessments/atf/goa/README.md

 # GOA ATF Try w/ shell data
 ## to do list...

-     [ ] Put in correct data
+     [ ] Get Ingrid's document bits prepped and in here [ ] Put in correct data
      [ ] Construct the datafile within R using # name convention for all segments [ ] Selectivity is fixed until size and/or age for fishery is added back in